 Open science

-Open science is an umbrella term for various ideas and practices to make research more transparent and easier to access and reuse.
+Open science is an umbrella term for a range of ideas and practices aimed at making research more transparent and easier to access and reuse.

 Why should research data be openly accessible?